mpoiitis/GraphM-framework/README.md

     ``$python main.py --input karate --output output/karate.embeddings mnmf --dimension 80 --cluster 10 --lambd 0.1 --alpha 0.1 --beta 0.1 --eta 3.0 --iter 100 ``

 The parameters specified here are the same as in the paper.

+## Modularized Nonnegative Matrix Factorization (M-NMF)

+LINE[[9]](#9) is able to embed very large-scale information networks.
+It is suitable for a variety of networks including directed, undirected, binary or weighted edges.

+### Usage

+**Parameters**
+- iter: Number of iterations for SGD.
+Default: 100
+- dimension: Number of latent dimensions to learn for each node.
+Default: 128
+- batch-size: Size of batch for the SGD.
+Default: 1000
+- negative-sampling: How to perform negative sampling.
+Default: 'uniform'
+- negative-ratio: Parameter for negative sampling.
+Default: 5

+**Example Usage**
+    ``$python main.py --input karate --output output/karate.embeddings line --dimension 80 --iter 100  --batch-size 300 --negative-sampling non-uniform --negative-ratio 2``

+The parameters specified here are the same as in the paper.

 # Benchmark Datasets
 - Karate [[3]](#3)
 - p2p-Gnutella [[4]](#4)